survivejs/react-book/manuscript/04_webpack_and_react.md

 W> Avoid rendering directly to `document.body`.
 This can cause strange problems with relying on it.
 Instead give React a little sandbox of its own.

+Given our code is relying on JSX our project won't build yet.
+We'll need to do some extra configuration work.
+For this purpose we'll be setting up Babel.

 ## Babel

 ![Babel](images/babel.png)